jeromerg/NVisitor/README.md

 *NVisitor* enables to define visitors for a class family, let's say a family of *nodes*, without renouncing to extend the class family itself.

-To have an overview of the problem solved by *NVisitor*, please look at the blog entry [nvisitor-released](https://jeromerg.github.io/blog/2015/01/06/nvisitor-released/).
+To have an overview of the initial problem solved by *NVisitor*, please look at the blog entry [nvisitor-released](https://jeromerg.github.io/blog/2015/01/06/nvisitor-released/).

+*NVisitor* has been extended, in order to allow lazy visitors: Lazy visitors can make a break in the middle of the visit, a tee-break or coffee-break for example.
+During this pause, the calling procedure can process the intermediate state and wake up the visitors after.
+This optimization is important if you have limited time or memory resources and you can process the intermediate result.
+The implementation is based on the C# enumerator pattern and `yield` keyword.

 Installation
 ------------